serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 ![devops unicorn](https://alex.kaskaso.li/images/posts/devops-security-unicorn.png "devops unicorn"){: .center-image }

+## Note

+I originally published this on [Medium](https://medium.com/@alexkaskasoli/pull-based-cd-pipelines-for-security-4e044b403f56).
+It is reproduced here as a mirror.

 ## Hazards of push-based CI/CD tooling

 Let's define "push-based" in this context.
 If you're using something like CircleCI or Jenkins to deploy, those tools are _pushing_ your services: